Azure/cloud-scale-data-for-devs-guide/docs/deploy-to-azure-app-service.md

 # Deploy to Azure App Service

-Azure App Service is one of the ways to host Java applications in Azure.
-Once you have the sample running locally, use the [Maven Plugin for Azure App Service](https://github.com/microsoft/azure-maven-plugins/blob/develop/azure-webapp-maven-plugin/) to deploy the sample app to Azure App Service.
-This tool will create the resources if they don't exist.
+*Azure App Service* is one of the ways to host Java applications in Azure.
+Once your sample app is running locally, use the [Maven Plugin for Azure App Service](https://github.com/microsoft/azure-maven-plugins/blob/develop/azure-webapp-maven-plugin/) to deploy the sample app to Azure App Service.
+This tool creates the resources if they don't exist.

 ## Modify the POM

 > You don't need to install anything separately.
 The **pom.xml** file has a reference in the \<build> section for the azure-webapp-maven-plugin artifact.

-In the **pom.xml** file, update the \<properties> section for the following properties:
+In the **pom.xml** file, update the following properties in the \<properties> section:

 - azure.webapp.AppName: \<App name>